Schnitzel: Wiener schnitzel

 In Austria and Germany, Wiener Schnitzel must be made of veal.
 When other meats are used, it can be called Wiener Schnitzel vom Schwein/Pute/Huhn ("Viennese schnitzel of pig/turkey/chicken") or Schnitzel (nach) Wiener Art ("Schnitzel Viennese style").

-Worldwide schnitzels
+Schnitzels worldwide

 The English term schnitzel means in general all types of breaded, fried flat pieces of meat.
 Due to the similarity between schnitzel and escalope, in many of the countries listed below, people sometimes refer to schnitzels as escalope, and vice versa.